Adapters

 Vercel Edge Functions

 Deploy using Vercel's Build Output API v3.
-SSG pages are served from the static file system; SSR and ISG routes go through the Edge Function.
+SSG pages are served from the static file system and SSR/API routes go through the Edge Function.
+ISG routes get one Serverless Function each — Vercel only supports ISR (.prerender-config.json) on serverless, and rejects a deployment that pairs it with an Edge Function.

 Setup